Barnbow: Conditions

 Working conditions were barely tolerable at Barnbow.
 The workers who handled the explosives had to strip to their underwear, and wear smocks and caps.
 Rubber soled shoes were also provided, and cigarettes and matches were completely banned.
 The hours on site were long, and the staff did not receive holidays at all.
 The food rationing was also rather severe, but the workers were allowed to drink as much barley water and milk as they liked, due to the nature of their jobs.
 Barnbow had its own farm, housing 120 cows which produced 300 gallons of milk per day.
 The workers often worked with Cordite which was a propellant for the shells, but had the unfortunate side effect on people who came into contact with it of turning their skin yellow.
 A cure for this ailment was to drink plenty of milk.
-Due to the "yellow" appearance of many of the women's skin, it earned them the nickname The Barnbow Canaries, which later inspired a play called Barnbow Canaries which premiered at the West Yorkshire Playhouse in the summer of 2016.
+Due to the "yellow" appearance of many of the women's skin, it earned them the nickname The Barnbow Canaries.
+This inspired a play called Barnbow Canaries, written by Alice Nutter of Chumbawamba, which premiered at the West Yorkshire Playhouse in the summer of 2016.